GPU Infrastructure Troubleshooting

 mpirun --hostfile /tmp/hostfile-same-su ... all_reduce_perf -b 1G -e 8G -f 2 -g 1

-# Cross-SU test (if this degrades, spine is the problem)
+# Cross-SU test (if degrades, spine is the problem)

 - Uneven downlink counts on leaf switches